New York Metro Area – Water and Wastewater Solutions

 Big time water expertise for the Big Apple

 The Northeast area of the country, and specifically, the New York/New Jersey Metro area, faces daunting water challenges.
-With Carollo’s singular focus on water, we bring proven solutions to help utilities address aging infrastructure, adapt to climate change, improve resiliency, and comply with new, more stringent regulatory requirements.
+With Carollo’s singular focus on water, we bring proven solutions to help utilities address aging water infrastructure, adapt to climate change, improve resilience, and comply with new, more stringent regulatory requirements.
 The New York City Metro offices represent another East Coast foothold for the firm – adding to its offices in Massachusetts, Washington, D.C., Virginia, North Carolina, and Florida.

 Carollo staff have extensive experience working with the New York City Department of Environmental Protection (NYC DEP), Passaic Valley Sewerage Commission (PVSC), City of Newark, Westchester County, and other municipalities and agencies in the region.
 We have successfully completed projects at all 14 NYCDEP WRRFs and throughout the watershed, in addition to multiple projects in New Jersey.